solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | :--- | :------------------------------------------------------------------- |
 | Contracts | `contractSources`
 | Wallet | `account`
-| CachedData | `deleteLocalTransactions` , `dataVersion`
+| CachedData | `deleteLocalTransactions` , `latestBlock`
 | Network | `activeNetwork`

-Fetches for the transaction history of a user from the explorer, while deleting local transactions whose hashes match those of the transactions fetched.
+Fetches the transaction history of a user from the explorer, while deleting local transactions whose hashes match those of the transactions fetched.

 ### `useTransactionDetails`